 autor Dominika Benešová - Sobota, 14. březen 2020, 22.47

 In the first answer, I miss some mention of whether Darwin really ignored all the other sides of human existence besides biology and proposed an utterly deterministic theory.
-I also find some misconceptions in the second answer - mainly in the mention that the "stronger will survive", which I think is exactly the erroneous conception of Darwin's theory as Grosz explains in the text (the environment constantly changes, which means that the characteristics leading to survival change - it can not, therefore, be implied that it is always the (physical?) strength that leads to survival.)
-Also, the main analogy of Foucalt and Darwin's theory (the third answer) lies in something else than the idea that "power and resistance should be an individual choice" - I find the main analogy in the idea of constant transformation of power, dominance, and subordination, which means that dominance (as anything else, according to Darwin's theory,) is not pregiven.
-Also, the notion of "inherent productivity of the subordinated groups" is important and should probably be mentioned in the answer.
+I also find some misconceptions in the second answer - mainly in the mention that the "stronger will survive", which I think is exactly the erroneous reception of Darwin's theory as Grosz explains in the text (the environment constantly changes, which means that the characteristics leading to survival change - it can not, therefore, be implied that it is always the (physical?) strength that leads to survival.)
+Also, the main analogy of Foucalt and Darwin's theory (the third answer) lies in something else than the idea that "power and resistance should be an individual choice" - I find the main analogy in the idea of constant transformation of power and resistance, dominance and subordination (one implies/provokes the other), which means that dominance (as anything else, according to Darwin's theory,) is not pregiven and it is not stable – it produces its own undoing (resistance) if you like.
+Same with the species: dominant species produce the expansion of those who differ from them…Also, the notion of "inherent productivity of the subordinated groups" is important and should probably be mentioned in the answer.

+Ebenezer, I see progress in your answers compared to last semester.
+Keep at it.
+Read and cite carefully, and be open to nunances.